-In my last article about Eros and Psyche I wrote about the importance of trusting the sacredness in the unfolding of the unknown and breathing life into our soul’s desire.
+Last time in my article on Eros and Psyche I wrote about the importance of trusting the sacredness in the unfolding of the unknown and breathing life into our soul’s desire.
 In a way, this is the path of love and what better representation of that than through one of my most favourite tales of all time, The Sleeping Beauty.

 Hans Christian Andersen famously said, “Life is the most wonderful fairy tale of all,” and that’s absolutely true!
-This is what fairy tales actually do – they take life itself and shape ancient wisdom into words and symbolism that guide us to reach parts of our psyche that our soul/higher self recognizes.
-And there is much to learn if we have the eyes to see.
+This is what fairy tales actually do – they take life itself and shape ancient wisdom into words and symbolism that guide us to reach parts of our psyche that our soul recognizes and awakens.
+And there is much to learn if we have the eyes to see beyond the veils.

-The Sleeping Beauty has enchanted the hearts of many of us, children and adults for generations.
-There is a reason for why it has withstood time, hundreds of years, and that reason lies in its spiritual intent.
-Beyond the themes of patience, integrity, true love and kindness of heart, there is an underlying thread of the soul’s path towards self-realization and sacred union, including the concepts of soul’s destiny, reincarnation and much esoteric symbolism.
+The Sleeping Beauty has enchanted the hearts of many of us, children and adults, for generations.
+There is a reason why it has withstood hundreds of years, and that reason lies in its spiritual intent.
+Beyond the themes of patience, integrity, true love and kindness of heart, there is an underlying thread of the soul’s path towards self-realization and sacred union, including the concepts of soul’s destiny, reincarnation, esoteric symbolism and secrets from the feminine mysteries.